Where Did Sweet Tea Originate?

-When in Summerville, do not forget to see the largest iced tea in the world.
+While on your Summerville sweet tea tour, don't forget to see the largest iced tea in the world!
 Affectionately known as Mason, the world’s largest tea was recognized by the Guinness World Record on June 10, 2016.
 You can still see the jar used to serve up this bulky beverage.
 Mason holds up to 2524 gallons of sweet tea and is 15 feet tall.
 You can see this landmark at the Summerville Municipal Complex courtyard, at 200 S. Main St.

 Contact Thurmond, Kirchner and Timbes for Legal Assistance in Summerville